Understand various matrix operations, matrix decompositions, factorization and related operations

 A matrix is in Row Echelon Form if:

-- All rows of all zeroes are at the bottom.
+- All rows consisting entirely of zeros are at the bottom.

-- The leading entry of each non-zero row is to the right of the leading entry of the row above it.
+- The leading entry (pivot) of each non-zero row is strictly to the right of the pivot in the row above.

 - All entries below a pivot are zeros.